kiioong/redmine_issue_timer/README.md

 ## Installation

-Clone the Repository into your redmine/plugins folder
+Clone the Repository into your redmine/plugins folder.

 Then run the following command: